 You could be the recipient of a $20,000 scholarship!
 Fayette County Farm Bureau is offering a $20,000 scholarship, $5,000 per year toward a 4 year undergraduate degree.
 You must be a resident and attend school in Fayette County, a current high school senior, an unweighted GPA of 3.0 or higher, and have a combined verbal and math SAT scores 1000 or higher or a composite ACT score of 24 or higher.
 You must be a member of Fayette County Farm Bureau, however if you are not already a member you may join at anytime before the application deadline for $35.00.
 CLICK HERE TO JOIN.
 Please see above for our Scholarship Applications.

 A 2 year Community/ Technical scholarship is also offered by Fayette County Farm Bureau Education Foundation.
 Up to $10,000 can be granted to a student pursuing a 2 year Vo-Tech degree or certificate.
 Open to anyone 18 years and older.
 Must be a resident of Fayette County.
 You must be a member of Fayette County Farm Bureau, however if you are not already a member you may join at anytime before the application deadline for $35.00.
 CLICK HERE TO JOIN.
-Please see above for our Scholarship Application
+Please see below for our Scholarship Application.

 Catie Wharton is a senior at Paul Laurence Dunbar High School (Lexington, KY) and also attends Locust Trace AgriScience Center.
 Catie is the daughter of Scott and Cathy Wharton of Lexington.
 Catie plans to attend Colorado State University, majoring in Animal Science under the Pre-Vet pathway with the goal of becoming a Veterinarian.
 Catie will be receiving the $20,000 John C. Darsie Scholarship provided by the Fayette County Farm Bureau Education Foundation.